nicvagn/NicLink/README.md

 ## overview

     - see the python requirements.txt for external requirements
+    - run updateNicLink.sh to compile and prepaire the env
     - only tested on gnu/linux with a chessnut air.
     - branches:
         - master: behind the times.
 More likely to be solid